zepcerqueira/project-webscraping-apis/Readme.md

 ## Project Description

-In this project, you will choose a topic and find all the relevant data yourself from Kaggle.
+In this project, you will choose a topic and collect all the data by yourself.
+Luckily there's hundreds of Free API's where you can pull data from, and for the cases where there's no API, you'll have a chance to practice your cool web-scraping skills.
-Afterwards, you should enrich it by connecting to an API, find a dataset or scrape data from the web.
-You then must organize, clean and analyse the data you find and present your findings in a presentation (you may use plots!).
+If needed, you can later enrich your data with other sources of data.
+Always with a business sense in mind, you'll have a chance to dive deep into a topic of your choosing and come up with a new product/ project/ features.
+You don't need to reinvent the wheel, sometimes looking at things through a different perspective is all it's needed to develop great solution for specific users/clients.

 <a name="project-goals"></a>

 ## Project Goals

 - Learn how to develop an interesting question and find the data to answer it.
-- Learn how to obtain data from different sources, including APIs, open source datasets and/or scrape data from the web.
+- Learn how to obtain data from different sources, including APIs, web-scraping and maybe even building some automated scrapers.
-- Build a database from the data you find for the whole team to use.
-- Explain more complex arguments with plots.
+- That data and pipeline should serve as the core development of the project, enabling to build your analysis/product.
+- In case you need additional data to improve the quality of your project, feel free to enrich with other open-source databases available online.

 <a name="requirements"></a>